robertoallende/micromanaged-driven-development/dev_log/03_templates.md

 - Create `/templates/` directory with empty template files
 - Add template usage guidance to README.md or dedicated adoption section
 - Include examples of template customization for different project types
-- Provide scaling guidance (when to use full MDD vs. simplified approach)
+- Provide scaling guidance (when to use full MMDD vs. simplified approach)

 ### 4.2 Template Completeness (moved from Unit 02)
 **Objective:** Improve template structure and completeness for better usability